 We were pleasantly surprised at some of the customer reviews online.

-For instance, they have a solid 4.6 star rating on Shopper Reviewed.
-And supposedly that’s based on almost a million reviews.
+For instance, they have a solid 4.6-star rating on Shopper Reviewed.
+Supposedly that’s based on almost a million reviews.

 This initial view got us excited.

 We already liked seeing the ‘extra’ plan features they threw in for free (that most other companies would charge you for).

 So we were excited to get the test site up and running.
 And see the performance stats roll in.

 Unfortunately, the results that did flow in weren’t inspiring.

 There are three major categories we look at when considering a new web host:

 - Uptime: Can this host keep my site live the vast majority of the time?